bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

     "logref": "e29567cd",
 ```

-A `400` means that you sent a bad request.
+A `400` means that you have sent a bad request (in this example, required parameters are missing).

-Next make request with the expected parameters.
+Send a new request with the expected parameters by typing the following command:

 ```bash
 php bootstrap/api.php get '/weekday?year=2001&month=1&day=1'